-As of December 31, 2009, we had a current ratio, defined as the amount of current assets divided by current liabilities, of 3.1 to 1.
-Working capital decreased by \$36.3 million to \$71.7 million as of December 31, 2009, compared to \$107.9 million as of December 31, 2008.
-Days' sales outstanding were 52 days, 53 days, and 59 days at December 31, 2009, 2008, and 2007, respectively, and were consistent with historical ranges.
+As of December 31, 2010, we had a current ratio, defined as the amount of current assets divided by current liabilities, of 2.8 to 1.
+Working capital decreased by \$3.7 million to \$67.5 million as of December 31, 2010, compared to \$71.2 million as of December 31, 2009.
+Days' sales outstanding were 52 days at December 31, 2010 and 2009, and 53 days at December 31, 2008, respectively, and were consistent with historical ranges.

 Our operating cash flows constitute our primary source of liquidity, and historically, have been sufficient to fund our working capital, capital expenditures, internal business expansion and debt service including our commitments as described in the Commitments table which follows.
-We believe that our capital resources are sufficient to meet our working capital needs including our earnout payment commitments for the next twelve months.
+We believe that our capital resources are sufficient to meet our working capital needs for the next twelve months.
 We expect to meet our future needs for working capital, capital expenditures, internal business expansion and debt service from a combination of operating cash flows and funds available through the revolving loan portion of our current credit agreement.
-We are currently evaluating different alternatives to replace our revolver due to its scheduled maturity in November 2010, including amending our current credit agreement as described below.
-We also continue to evaluate acquisition opportunities that may require additional fun ding.
-In addition to those amounts available under our existing credit agreement, we may incur up to an additional \$45.0 million in Indebtedness (as defined by the credit agreement).
+We continue to evaluate acquisition opportunities that may require additional funding.
+In addition to those amounts available under our existing credit agreement, we may incur up to an additional \$45.0 million in Indebtedness (as defined by the Credit Agreement).